 Here is an amazing, mid century wonder: A Danish Modern piano, originally owned by one of the architects who design Eichler houses.
 This piano is actually for sale — its owners Tina and David subscribe to my weekly newsletter and send me the for-sale link the other day.
 They say that, “A limited number of these pianos were made in the 1950s by Louis Zwicki in Denmark.”
 A Danish Modern piano — who would have thunk it?
 Gorgeous….

-If you are interested in buying this antique Zwicik piano, here is the link.
+If you are interested in buying this antique Zwicik piano [link now gone].
 May I also keep your listing info and photos for posterity, Tina and David?
 Good luck!

 PRICE JUST REDUCED.
 Whether you’re a pianist, a collector of mid-century furnishings, or both, this Minor Model pianette is a rare find.
 Beautiful mid-century design features a teak case with wicker grille on the back, plus matching wicker top bench.